-If you recently purchased an amaryllis bulb and are wondering when it will bloom, read on!
-Though watching and waiting is all part of the fun, this post will give you a good idea of what to expect.
+If you recently purchased amaryllis bulbs and are wondering when they will bloom, read on!
+Watching and waiting is all part of the fun, but this post will give you a good idea of what to expect.

-There are at least three variables that influence amaryllis bloom time: where the bulb was produced, when you plant it and which variety you’re growing.
+There are at least three variables that influence amaryllis bloom time.
+It’s a combination of where the bulb was produced, when you plant it and which variety you are growing.

 Most of the amaryllis sold in the U.S. are produced in Holland.
 Growers harvest the bulbs in late summer, cure them for several weeks and then ship them to the U.S. They’re usually available for sale from mid-October through January and their natural bloom time is January-March.